Madmax2810/DevCollab-Code_Collaboration_platform/README.md

 1. Clone the repository to your local machine.
 2. Install dependencies using `npm install`.
 3. Start the server by running `npm start` in the root directory.
+4. Start the client by running `npm start` in the root directory.
-4. Access the application in your web browser at `http://localhost:3000`.
+5. Access the application in your web browser at `http://localhost:3000`.

-## Contributing

-Contributions are welcome!
-If you have any suggestions, enhancements, or bug fixes, feel free to open an issue or create a pull request.

 ## License